mac-comp240-master/activities_4-parallel/1-openmp-patternlets/README.md

 # Complete the activities assigned in class

 You will work on patternlets in class.
-The patternlets you are required to complete are listed on Moodle.